thoth-tech/SplashkitOnline/README.md

 The IDE is written as simply as possible, using straight HTML, CSS and Javascript.
 The code editors use the CodeMirror library (version 5) to provide syntax highlighting and other editing features.
 It is currently ran by using node for some reason, however as demonstrated by the unofficial demo, any sort of static page server can do the trick (such as `python -m http.server`)

 ### Code Execution
-Currently Javascript is the only language supported in the IDE, and it is currently executed using an `eval` command.
-There are plans to improve this to run the user's code inside an iFrame to prevent accidentally affecting the IDE itself.
+Currently Javascript is the language supported by the IDE, and it is executed securely inside an iFrame after some code transformations to make it run asynchronously and within a custom scope.

 The SplashKit API has been exposed to the global scope of Javascript, allowing the user to interface with it in much the same way they can in other languages, like C++ and Python.
 Calls to the SplashKit API are then executed by the SplashKit Wasm module as native code (or as native as it gets in a browser).